c4pt000/electric-car-charging-redesign/README.md

 ```
-a regular vehicle would require a 300 litter storage tank to hold 300kg of air
+a regular vehicle would require a 300 liter storage tank to hold 300kg of air

 resulting in 3kg of co2 from the air when extracting combustible o2 leaves 2kg (liters)